-- · assimilating the purchased technologies, products or business operations; - maintaining uniform standards, procedures, controls and policies; - unanticipated costs associated with the acquisition or investment; - diversion of our management's attention from our preexisting business; - · maintaining or obtaining the necessary regulatory approvals or complying with regulatory standards; and - adverse effects on existing business operations.
+- assimilating the purchased technologies, products or business operations; - maintaining uniform standards, procedures, controls and policies; - unanticipated costs associated with the acquisition or investment; - diversion of our management's attention from our preexisting business; - · maintaining or obtaining the necessary regulatory approvals or complying with regulatory standards; and - adverse effects on existing business operations.

 We have no current commitments with respect to any acquisition or investment in other technologies or businesses.
-We do not know if we will identify suitable acquisitions, whether we will be able to successfully complete any acquired product, technology or business into our business or retain key personnel, suppliers or collaborators.
+We do not know if we will identify suitable acquisitions, whether we will be able to successfully complete any acquisitions, or whether we will be able to successfully integrate any acquired product, technology or business into our business or retain key personnel, suppliers or collaborators.